Miscellaneous Studies for Ozone

 Luis David Suárez Rodríguez MD Lc Ac.
 Centro de Medicina Integrativa SANAR, S.C., Playa del Carmen, Q. Roo, México.

-Ozone Therapy for the Diabetic Foot.
+Ozone Therapy for the Diabetic Foot: A case report

 In many cases of diabetic foot, ozone therapy (OT) can be the one method which can save the limb from amputation.
 Since the great report of Rokitansky, given at the IOA World Congress, Washington DC, 1983, it is generally accepted that Ozone therapy can avoid roughly 50% of amputations.
 OT offers the chance to approach the problem externally / topically with local application of ozone via “bagging”, as well as internally / systemically with the major autohemotherapy with ozone and, in extreme cases, also with injections of the O2-O3 gas mixture directly into the femoral artery.
 The local application of ozone in high concentrations by “bagging” is meant to sterilize the wounds.
 In a second phase, lower ozone concentrations will help the healing process.
 In the beginning, it should be given daily or at least three times per week.
 The systemic OT via major auto-hemotherapy will increase the oxygen saturation in the erythrocytes, increase the liberation of this oxygen in the peripheral capillaries, modify rheological properties of the blood, avoid “sludging” of red blood cells, improve all metabolic steps of cell respiration, it will help control blood sugar levels, as well as upgrade the patient’s immune response and general condition.
 Intra-arterial injection of ozone must be reserved for extreme cases only.
 This is a more difficult technique, requiring more specialized know-how and somewhat more accident-prone than most other forms of OT, which is why it is no longer generally recommended by the German Medical Society for Ozone Therapy.